Hijack the Seas: Tsunami

 “I thought he must have seen one of you.”

 Pritkin shook his head.
 “He was already coming our way when we topped the rise of the hill.
 At a guess, the power of a portal from Faerie was discernable even at a distance, and he came running.
-But we’ve done no magic since, having practically none available, yet there were others in the vicinity . . .”
+But we’ve done no magic since, having practically none available, yet there were other creatures like him in the vicinity . . .”

 “So what attracted them?”